ShareX/sharex.github.io/privacy-policy.md

 ShareX checks for updates at startup, and also between intervals using GitHub API and downloads the updates from GitHub when the user permits it.

-ShareX implements YouTube API Services to support uploading videos to YouTube.
-You may wish to read the Privacy Policy of third party services we currently use:
+ShareX utilizes YouTube API Services to facilitate video uploads to YouTube.
+By using ShareX's API clients for YouTube services, users agree to abide by the YouTube Terms of Service.

+ShareX encourages users to review the Privacy Policies of the third-party services we currently integrate with:

 * [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement)
 * [Google Privacy & Terms](https://policies.google.com/privacy)
 * [YouTube Terms of Service](https://www.youtube.com/t/terms/)
 * [YouTube API Terms of Service](https://developers.google.com/youtube/terms/api-services-terms-of-service)

+Please take the time to familiarize yourself with these documents to understand how your information is handled when utilizing our services.

 ## Website